PrefectHQ/prefect/docs/concepts/results.md

 #### Toggling persistence

 Persistence of the result of a task or flow can be configured with the `persist_result` option.
 The `persist_result` option defaults to a null value, which will automatically enable persistence if it is needed for a Prefect feature used by the flow or task.

-The effect of features on persistence of results:
-- Flow retries: enables persistence of task and subflow results
-- Disabling in-memory caching: enables persistence of the given flow or task result
-- Task cache key: enables persistence of the given task result
-- Task retries: does not affect persistence of results

 For example, the following flow has retries enabled.
 Flow retries require that all task results are persisted, so the task's result will be persisted: